EyeSwipe/site/README.md

 This app:

-1. Delivers ground truth phrases to the user, and captures video via front-facing camera as they eye-type the phrase.
+1. Delivers auditory ground truth phrases to the user, and captures video via front-facing camera as they eye-type the phrase.

 2. Allows distributed data collection and labeling to facilitate RNN model building.

 3. Provides testing of an initial UI design which will inform the final keyboard app.

+Current Progress can be found in this repository: kaolin-eyeswipe-recorder

+Unlike the final product, this data collection app requires the user (or an assistant) to move the device into position, manipulate the screen, and press "space" to start recording.
+As we continue developing the app, we will move toward a fully eye-based interface, with automatic calibration, auditory stimuli, etc. for the target users.